Neighbourhood Development Planning in Stratford St Mary

 Stratford St Mary Neighbourhood Plan - Update

-Prior to the release of the JLP for consultation, the Parish of Stratford St Mary had considered the possibility of developing a Neighbourhood Plan for the Parish but had decided to set such a possibility aside, pending notification of the District Council’s plans for the parish, in the JLP.
+The Parish of Stratford St Mary had begun consideration of the possibility of developing a Neighbourhood Plan for the Parish, prior to the development of this new JLP but had then decided to set such a possibility aside, pending approval and publication of the District Council’s plans for the parish, in the JLP.

-However, before putting the matter publicly to residents for a decision, the possibility of embarking on a Neighbourhood Plan in partnership with our neighbouring Parish, Holton St Mary, was considered.
-It was agreed that before putting the matter to parish residents for a final decision, the option of undertaking a joint Neighbourhood Plan with Holton should at least be explored.
+However, before putting the matter publicly to residents for a final decision, the possibility of embarking on a Neighbourhood Plan in partnership with our neighbouring Parish, Holton St Mary, was considered and it was agreed that before putting the matter to parish residents for a final decision, the option of undertaking a joint Neighbourhood Plan with Holton should at least be explored.

 An approach was therefore made to Holton St Mary Parish Council and following a tentative exchange of views on the possibility of such colaboration, Holton St Mary decided that a joint approach to neighbourhood planning would not be of benefit and it was mutually agreed that the proposal would not be pursued.